berespt/hummingbird/site/content/_index.md

   heading: About us
   image: /img/about-jumbotron.png
   text: >-
-    HB has been going on since 2015.
-It is a blues dancing exchange based in Cracow, where we dance mad, chill hard and share crazy.
+    Hummingbird Blues is organised annually since 2015.
+It is an international blues dancing exchange taking place in Krakow, where we dance mad, chill hard and share crazy.

-    Expect dancing till dawn to blues and fusion music, lots of daytime activities and lots of [pierogi](https://en.wikipedia.org/wiki/Pierogi).
+    Expect all-night dancing to blues and fusion music, lots of daytime activites and tons of [pierogi](https://en.wikipedia.org/wiki/Pierogi).

     You can register without a partner.
-Don't worry about role unbalance - we believe in switching!
+Don't worry about role imbalance - we believe in switching!
 ---